turingschool/lesson_plans/ruby_02-web_applications_with_ruby/rack_test_in_sinatra.markdown

 ## Setup

-* [ActiveRecord Skeleton Repo](https://github.com/rwarbelow/active-record-sinatra) -- this should be set up with a database, Task model, and User model using the [Intro to ActiveRecord in Sinatra](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/intro_to_active_record_in_sinatra.markdown) lesson plan.
+* [ActiveRecord Skeleton Repo](https://github.com/rwarbelow/active-record-sinatra) -- this should be set up with a database, Film model, Genre model, and Director model using the [Intro to ActiveRecord in Sinatra](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/intro_to_active_record_in_sinatra.markdown) lesson plan.

-Alternatively, you can simply clone down the `rack-test` branch of the [ActiveRecord Skeleton Repo](https://github.com/rwarbelow/active-record-sinatra).

 ## Lecture